JHaller27/PythonSummerClass/2/readme.md

 > Hey!
 >
-> We're talking about running an ad and we want to include how much our clients' assets have increased from our services over the past 5 years (2014-2019, since 2020 isn't over and numbers will be weird anyway).
+> We're talking about running an ad and we want to include how much our clients' assets have increased from our services per year over the past 5 years (2014-2019, since 2020 isn't over and numbers will be weird anyway).
 Abby is working on finding a baseline - the average amount people's assets increase for comparison, and Dayna found a bunch of spreadsheets of customer data (with personal info redacted, mostly just the names have been converted into random ids).